xldenis/xav.io/content/blog/rust-formal-verification.md

 date: '2024-03-16'
 ---

-In response to a recent [Boats article](https://without.boats/blog/references-are-like-jumps/), I mentioned that [Rust's type system drastically changes verification](https://twitter.com/xldenis/status/1790297114519404692).
+In response to a recent [Boats article](https://without.boats/blog/references-are-like-jumps/), I mentioned that [Rust's type system drastically changes things for verification](https://twitter.com/xldenis/status/1790297114519404692).
-This comment seems to have aroused a lot of [interest](https://graydon2.dreamwidth.org/312681.html), so I figured I'd expand on it, explaining *how* Rust simplifies formal verification and *why* this had the verification community excited for a while now.
+This comment seems to have aroused a lot of [interest](https://graydon2.dreamwidth.org/312681.html), so I figured I'd expand on it, explaining *how* Rust simplifies formal verification and why this had the verification community excited for a while now.

 I assume that most of you reading this post won't be experts in formal methods so before we talk about what Rust brings to the table, I think it merits to explain what formal verification is and what problems it has.
 I'm a novice when it comes to blogging, but I'll try to avoid too many technical details and keep things snappy -- bear with me please.